 Also the giant Cloud just undercuts everything for me.

 Cloud is better now, but now he too is hearing the voices of the Lifestream that Tifa heard when she first fell into the ocean of souls.
-The two of them decide it’s time to get the hell out of there, and apparently wanting to leave is all you need to do to get the hell out of here, which I guess I can accept, since the ghosts in the Lifestream can’t all be awful, and are probably cognizant enough to help the characters back to the surface.
+The two of them decide it’s time to get the hell out of there, and apparently wanting to leave is all you need to do to get the hell out of here, since out they go!
+I guess I can accept this, since the ghosts in the Lifestream can’t all be awful, and are probably cognizant enough to help the characters back to the surface.
 Once Cloud and Tifa woke up, we discover that the party has fished the duo out of the Lifestream in the ruins of Mideel.
 After learning Cloud is all right, Tifa begins to make a pop psychology moral conclusion that probably would have had me ranting all over again, but gracefully she falls unconscious, and when she wakes up, this plotline is over.